cheyuanl/feast-phoenixdb/feast_phoenixdb_online_store/README.md

-# Feast Custom Online Store
+# Feast PhoenixDB Online Store

-This custom Feast online store uses mysql as the underlying store.
+This custom Feast online store uses PhoenixDB as the underlying store.